-The Fund is newly organized and therefore no financial information is included in this SAI.
-You may request a copy of the Fund's Annual and Semi-Annual Reports to shareholders, once available, at no charge by calling the Fund at 1-888-348-1255 or by visiting the Fund's website at www.q3allseasonfunds.com.
+The Fund's audited financial statements for the fiscal period ended November 30, 2024, including the Financial Highlights appearing in the Prospectus, are incorporated by reference and made a part of this document.
+You may request a copy of the Fund's audited and unaudited financial statements to shareholders, once available, at no charge by calling the Fund at 1-888-348-1255 or by visiting the Fund's website at www.q3allseasonfunds.com.